-Jennifer E. Cossyleon, Loyola University Chicago, Community Organizing and Family Issues (COFI), to examine how grassroots community organizing shapes parents’ lives.
-ASA asked Cossyleon about that work and this is what she had to say:
+Jennifer E. Cossyleon, Loyola University Chicago, works with Community Organizing and Family Issues (COFI), to examine how grassroots community organizing shapes parents’ lives.
+ASA asked Cossyleon about her work and this is what she had to say:

-What sociological knowledge and/or skills did you use for this project?
+What sociological knowledge and/or skills did you use?
 Sociological literature helped us to understand how collective action is shaped by and shapes the intersecting identities of participants and the institutions that organize civic society.
 My skills as an ethnographer helped to document and illustrate how community organizing through the COFI model shapes the social lives of participants and the importance of their collective action beyond their vital policy impacts.

 How long were you involved?
 From February 2016 to the present, although the initial data collection occurred within a 15-month time frame.

 Is there anything else you would like to share about this work?
 This community-engaged research project was a collaboration that included COFI from the start in the shaping of research questions, recruitment procedures, and the dissemination of initial findings.
 These methods aimed to ensure that the goals of the research spanned beyond academia and remained grounded in the knowledge of the community.
 This collaboration, along with ongoing report-backs built trust and motivation.
 COFI parents and staff said they appreciated reflecting on the importance of their work through the narratives collected in this study and how it further motivated them.

 COFI and I plan to present findings at conferences and panels that have a broad reach toacademics, policymakers, and community members.
 I am immensely grateful to COFI parents and staff for welcoming me into their lives and I look forward to future collaborations.
 I would also like to acknowledge the support I received from Loyola University’s Center for Urban Research and Learning, the Arthur J. Schmitt Foundation, and the Midwest Sociological Society.